theadultnoble/theadultnoble/README.md

-Hi, welcome to my GitHub Profile👋🏽.
+Hi, welcome to my GitHub👋🏽.
 My name is Noble Okafor
 ===========================================================================
 A Software Engineer and Technical Writer
 ----------------------------------------